Nori: Production

 Production and processing of nori is an advanced form of agriculture.
 The biology of Pyropia, although complicated, now is well understood, and this knowledge is used to control the production process.
 Farming takes place in the sea where the Pyropia plants grow attached to nets suspended at the sea surface and where the farmers operate from boats.
 The plants grow rapidly, requiring approximately 45 days from "seeding" until the first harvest.
 Multiple harvests can be taken from a single seeding, typically at approximately ten-day intervals.
 Harvesting is accomplished using mechanical harvesters of a variety of configurations.
 Processing of raw product is mostly accomplished by highly automated machines that accurately duplicate traditional manual processing steps, but with much improved efficiency and consistency.
 The final product is a paper-thin, black, dried sheet of approximately 18 × 20 cm and 3 g in weight.

 Several grades of nori are available in the United States.
 The most common (and least expensive) grades are imported from China, costing approximately six cents per sheet.
 At the high end, ranging up to 90 cents per sheet, are "delicate shin-nori" (nori from the first of the year's several harvests) cultivated in the Ariake Sea, off the island of Kyushu in Japan.

 In Japan, more than 600 km2 of coastal waters are given to producing 350000 t of nori, worth more than a billion dollars.
 China produces approximately a third of this amount.

+Wild seaweed is still gathered to make nori, often found growing on rocks at the beach.
+Such wild nori is called iwanori ("rock nori"), and are known for their rougher texture and taste.

 Culinary uses

-Nori is commonly used as a wrap for sushi and onigiri.
-It is also a garnish or flavoring in noodle preparations and soups.
-It is most typically toasted prior to consumption (yaki-nori).
+Nori is commonly used as a wrap for sushi and onigiri (rice balls).
+The dry seaweed is used to pick up rice balls without getting the hands sticky.
+Senbei (rice crackers) sometimes contain a piece of nori as well.

+Strips or small sheets of nori are used as garnish for noodles, soups, and rice dishes.
+Flakes of nori are used in furikake seasonings, to be sprinkled over rice or added to onigiri.
+Very small flakes or powdered nori can be dusted over a variety of savory foods.

+Typically, nori is toasted prior to consumption.
+Toasted nori is called yaki-nori.
 A common secondary product is toasted and flavored nori (ajitsuke-nori), in which a flavoring mixture (variable, but typically soy sauce, sugar, sake, mirin, and seasonings) is applied in combination with the toasting process.
-Nori also is eaten by making it into a soy sauce-flavored paste, nori no tsukudani (海苔の佃煮).
-Sometimes it also is used as a form of food decoration.
+Nori is also eaten by making it into a soy sauce-flavored paste, nori no tsukudani (海苔の佃煮).
+Sometimes it is also used as a form of food decoration, such as creating faces or anime characters in bento boxes.

 A related product, prepared from the unrelated green algae Monostroma and Enteromorpha, is called aonori (青海苔 literally blue/green nori) and it is used as an herb on everyday meals, such as okonomiyaki and yakisoba.